Iterative Quantum Amplitude Estimation: Proof of Theorem

 \section{Proof of Theorem \ref{thm:proof_of_convergence}}

-\begin{proof} Let us outline the strategy first.
-We are going to use the union bound to combine the estimates from different rounds of the algorithm and an upper bound $T$ for the actual number of rounds $t$ required to derive an upper bound for the total query complexity in terms of the desired precision $\epsilon$ for the parameter $a$ and confidence level $1-\alpha$.
+Let us outline the strategy.
+We are going to use the union bound to combine the estimates, which are derived from the Chernoff-Hoeffding bound, for different rounds of the algorithm and an upper bound $T$ for the actual number of rounds $t$ required to derive an upper bound for the total query complexity in terms of the desired precision $\epsilon$ for the parameter $a$ and confidence level $1-\alpha$.